mukhergm/FGCount/README.md

 How to run the script:

-bash script.sh <Filename>
+bash script.sh Filename

 e.g.;

-if you have a SMILES code of an organic ligand molecule and the file name is molecule.smi then, run the following command
+if you have a SMILES code of an organic ligand molecule (asp) and the file name is asp.smi then, run the following command without .smi extention

-bash script.sh molecule
+bash script.sh asp

 Output file: